-In order to better understand what racism entails for development cooperation, we developed this site as a first resource kit on racism and development cooperation.
-For the same reason, we organised a seminar on racism, as a first step, in order to listen to provocative racism thinkers and, at least as important, to openly reflect on our mindsets, systems, words and actions.
+For this reason, we organised a seminar on racism, as a first step, in order to listen to provocative racism thinkers and, at least as important, to openly reflect on our mindsets, systems, words and actions.
 Read the report of it here: A hard look in the mirror: reflecting on racism and whiteness in the development sector.
 Our ambition is to set – as Dutch development cooperation practitioners – an example for racial justice, as a contribution to an inclusive, colourful and just society.
 That is what we are for.
 We will keep updating this site with new publications, lessons learned and other insights.
 Please feel encouraged to share your insights, articles, tips and tools with us.

 Releasing a support statement or sign a petition is not enough.
 Steps have to be taken.
 This starts with a critical reflection on our mindsets, systems, words and actions, both within our organisations and within our partnerships with local groups.

 About racism in development cooperation and civil society